-- a) This section should set out a targeted and prioritised set of recommendations on how the country should improve its level of effectiveness and its level of compliance with the FATF Recommendations.
+- b) This section should set out a targeted and prioritised set of recommendations on how the country should improve its level of effectiveness and its level of compliance with the FATF Recommendations.
 The section should include assessors' recommendations regarding the Immediate Outcomes and Recommendations covered in this chapter of the MER.
-Assessors will therefore need to consider a range of Outcomes and Recommendations, and actions aimed at addressing both technical deficiencies and practical issues of implementation or effectiveness, and decide which actions should be prioritised. - b) Assessors should clearly indicate which Recommendation(s) or Outcome(s) each recommended action is intended to address.
-Assessors should follow the same general approach when making recommendations in other chapters of the MER. - 47.
-The relevant Immediate Outcome considered and assessed in this chapter is IO.1.
-The Recommendations relevant for the assessment of effectiveness under this section are R.1, 2, 33 and 34, and elements of R.15.
+Assessors will therefore need to consider a range of Outcomes and Recommendations, and actions aimed at addressing both technical deficiencies and practical issues of implementation or effectiveness and decide which actions should be prioritised. - c) Assessors should clearly indicate which Immediate Outcome(s) or Recommendation(s) each recommended action is intended to address.
+Assessors should follow the same general approach when making recommendations in other chapters of the MER. - d) Key Recommended Actions (KRA) should be noted separately from Other Recommended Actions.
+If IO.1 is rated HE or SE, delete this section, and reflect all recommended actions for this chapter in the next section on Other Recommended Actions. - e) Key Recommended Actions only relate to Immediate Outcomes rated ME or LE or Recommendations related to PC or NC where these relate to any IO rated ME or LE.
+There should not normally be more than 2-3 KRAs per Immediate Outcome, including any KRA that concerns a related Recommendation under an Immediate Outcome.
+Assessors may, in exceptional cases, also set out a limited number of KRAs on contextual factors.
+In such cases, the KRAs on contextual factors should be linked to an explanation in the MER setting out the grounds for the recommended action and the intended impact on the country's effective compliance with the FATF